Mohammed-Refat/JDBC-Journey/README.md

 In summary, `PreparedStatement` and `CallableStatement` offer enhanced functionality and performance benefits over basic `Statement` when interacting with databases.
 They provide a safer and more efficient way to execute SQL queries, especially in scenarios involving parameterized queries and stored procedures.
 In the following sections, we will explore more advanced JDBC features, including transaction management and handling large datasets.

-Certainly!
-Let's add the "Transaction Management," "Exception Handling," and "Connection Pooling" sections to your JDBC repository.
-Below are Markdown templates for each section:

-Certainly!
-Let's add the "Transaction Management," "Exception Handling," and "Connection Pooling" sections to your JDBC repository.
-Below are Markdown templates for each section:

 ### Transaction Management: